Each person’s vocation journey is unique.

 After the live-in experience if a woman decides to respond to the call of Jesus in a deeper way, she can request to participate in the Pre-Postulate Program.
 This program helps a woman decide if she has the desire and prerequisites to begin a formative journey with the Apostles.
 This initial period is called Pre-Postulate because it precedes formal application to the Congregation.
 The Pre-Postulate will take place in a formation community on the grounds of Mount Sacred Heart with other pre-postulants and a Sister-mentor OR in a discernment house with other ASCJ sisters and a Sister-mentor.
-The Pre-Postulate program takes place from August 15 through November 15.
+The Pre-Postulate program takes place from mid-August through mid-November.

 The Novitiate consists of a two year period.
 The Canonical year is dedicated to the religious and spiritual formation of the novice.
 During the Canonical year the novice will experience the consecrated life through study and internalization of the evangelical counsels of poverty, chastity, and obedience.
 The Canonical year is completed at Mount Sacred Heart.
 The Apostolic year is a year of practical experience when the novice is assigned to an Apostle community to experience the many dimensions of religious life and share in that community’s life and ministry.
 The Novitiate period is a continuation of the journey towards holiness, by means of a deeper experience of God.

 The Juniorate is the last stage of the Apostle’s initial formation.

 It is the period of temporary vows that are renewed annually until perpetual profession.